lacusdoloris/medium-sized-industrialisation/docs/source/user/server-installation.rst

 .. code-block:: shell

-    # For windows, this might be something like "C:\Users\MyUser\Documents\Bigger-Industrialisation".
+    # For windows, this might be something like "C:\Users\MyUser\Documents\Medium-Sized-Industrialisation".
     # Obviously, change it to your actual server directory.
     $ cd <path to your server directory>